szczyglis-dev/py-gpt/README.md

 - Fixed sandbox image URLs.
 - Removed redundant tool input/output from message footers.
 - Removed old and deprecated models.

-**2.8.11 (2026-09-06)**

-- Added 4 predefined presets to Agents v2: Coder, Researcher, Scientist, and Brainstorm.
-- Added auto-scroll and a configurable maximum entries limit to the Code Interpreter window.
-- Added support for passing `sys_exec` inputs to the Code Interpreter window.
-- Added verbose mode to Agents v2.
-- Added tool execution results in the main context for Agents v2 (disabled by default, can be enabled in Settings -> Agents).

-**2.8.10 (2026-09-06)**

-- Added **Agents v2 (beta)**, a new advanced orchestrated multi-agent mode with a user-facing Orchestrator and dynamically created specialist worker agents.
-- Added asynchronous worker lifecycle management in Agents v2, including create, update, run/reuse, status, wait, stop and remove operations, with concurrent execution for independent workers and runtime-local worker memory.
-- Added local plugin tools, provider-side remote tools, RAG index access, shared attachment context, supported native image input, artifact propagation, persistent Orchestrator memory and live workflow status rendering to Agents v2.
-- Added native function-calling support with a ReAct compatibility fallback for Agents v2 models where appropriate.
-- **Agents v2 is currently in beta; its behavior, workflow rules, preset options and provider compatibility may change in future releases.**

 # Credits and links